6 Tips When Writing for a Global Audience

 My expectations in the above scenario were actually culturally based assumptions — I mean, the teacher tells you what she wants, and you do that, right?
 Not always!

-As you can see, the items above are all elements of good business writing, but they are particularly important with global audiences.
+As you can see, the items above are all elements of good business writing, but they are particularly important to global audiences.
 Short, clear, direct sentences help your reader to respond in a timely manner.

 Katie Almeida Spencer